What Is A Birdie In Golf? History, Facts, & Tips for New Golfers

 Final Thoughts

 Scoring birdies in golf are not needed to break scores of 80, 90, or 100.
-Yes, they are special but they should certainly not be expected, so be sure to remind yourself and your playing partners of that next time you miss that birdie putt.
+Yes, they are special, but they should certainly not be expected, so be sure to remind yourself and your playing partners of that next time you miss that birdie putt.

-Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
-His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.
+Nick is the founder of GolfSpan and an avid golfer.
+He's not quite a pro but has over 15 years of experience playing and coaching golfers worldwide.
+His mission is to bring the golfing community a better experience when it comes to choosing the right golf gear and finding the right setup for your game.